thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 Check out other full examples in `this jupyter notebook <src/examples.ipynb>`_.

-.. note:: The above functions require supplying a speciation rate and time, otherwise will output data for all
+.. note:: The above functions for acquiring biodiversity metrics require supplying a speciation rate and time,
-          speciation rates and times.
+          otherwise will output data for all speciation rates and times.

 .. tip:: Equivalent functions also exist for obtaining individual fragment biodiversity metrics.